person skating

 Note: Ice trail is often closed between 11:30 a.m. – 1:00 p.m. for daily maintenance as needed.

 Remember: Arrowhead can get EXTREMELY busy during peak times.
-You can plan ahead by reserving your day use permit up to five days in advance online, and check our capacity updates on Twitter.
+You can plan ahead by reserving your day use permit up to five days in advance online, and check for capacity updates on our social media channels.

 ____________________________________________________________